Mixed Age Teaching and Learning

 - Mixed-age classrooms generate a family of learners who support and care for one another.
 Older children have the opportunity to serve as mentors and take leadership roles.
 These children model more sophisticated approaches to problem solving, helping younger children to accomplish tasks they would not be able to do independently whilst completing their own learning.

 - This dynamic increases the older child’s level of independence and competence while increasing the younger child’s spirit of belonging in a community of learners.
 Younger children will have the opportunity to extend their learning and increase their vocabulary whilst working alongside older children.

 - Mixed year classrooms are both socially and psychologically healthy because they promote friendship and provide extended contact with adults and peers of varying ages.
 Children in these classes therefore show a notable increase in self-esteem.

-Where possible and where we believe it will benefit the children, we separate the children in to year groups for Maths lessons.
+Where possible and where we believe it will benefit the children, we separate the children into individual year groups, such as for Maths lessons and some PSHE lessons.